AlasdairAlasdair/flexbox-talk/notes.md

-# FLEXBOX
+# What is flexbox?

 Flexbox has been around for a [while](https://css-tricks.com/old-flexbox-and-new-flexbox).

 I've come across a few people that haven't really used it before (I hadn't until a couple of years ago).

-If you've used it plenty already: I'm about to waste your time.
+If you've used it plenty and you're already a fan: I'm about to waste your time.
 Sorry.

 If you don't think css positioning is as interesting as I do: I'm not sorry.
 If anything, you should apologise to me for wasting my time with your incorrect and ridiculous opinion.

-Things you need to know about flexbox:
+# What is flexbox?

-1. it's great!
+It's great!

+# What is flexbox?
-2. it should be the default choice for positioning everything.
+It should be the default choice for positioning everything with CSS.

-Let's address these insighful points in a bit more detail:

-## 1. Flexbox is great!

-WHY?
+# What is flexbox?

-### It isn't a grid system
+## It isn't a grid system.
 ![mk](https://raw.githubusercontent.com/AlasdairAlasdair/flexbox-talk/master/mk.jpg)
 Grid systems are intuitive but quickly become cumbersome.